Maimonides

 Rosh Hashanah, Yom Kippur, and the Days of Awe

-The High Holy Day season does not begin only when Rosh Hashanah arrives.
+The High Holy Day season begins before Rosh Hashanah arrives.

 Tefillin can look strange to outsiders because the practice is so physical.